geo-martino/aiorequestful/docs/guides/request.rst

 ------------------------

 Often, we will receive error responses that we will need to handle.
-We can have the :py:class:`RequestHandler` handle these responses by assigning :py:class:`.StatusHandler` objects.
+We can have the :py:class:`.RequestHandler` handle these responses by assigning :py:class:`.StatusHandler` objects.

 .. literalinclude:: scripts/request/status.py
    :language: Python
    :start-after: # PART 1
    :end-before: # PART 2

-We may also assign these :py:class:`.StatusHandler` objects when we create the object too.
+We may also assign these :py:class:`.StatusHandler` objects when we create the :py:class:`.RequestHandler` too.

 .. literalinclude:: scripts/request/status.py
    :language: Python